Laser Stretch Mark Removal

 The stretch marks often look worse after each treatment before they heal and look better.
 They are likely to be red and swollen, and in some skin types, temporary pigmentation called “post inflammatory hyperpigmentation” is common, which can be minimized with special creams and resolved after the physical stretch marks have been treated.
 With each phase, the stretch marks progressively blend back into the surrounding skin becoming less and less noticeable.

-To make all this happen, we customize Integrative Protocols, wherein we utilize over twenty different high-tech medical lasers, PRP, micro-needling, specialized homeopathic injections, subcision, (subcutaneous incisional surgery) and even stem cells.
+To make all this happen, we customize Integrative Protocols, wherein we utilize over twenty different high-tech medical lasers, PRP, micro-needling, specialized homeopathic injections, subcision, (subcutaneous incisional surgery) and even Placental/Umbilical Tissues/Biological Allografts (FDA: HCT/P – Stem Cells).

 Multiple Treatments are Needed